omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - requestor_is_coach boolean field
   - requestor_is_athlete boolean field
   - requestor_is_gym_owner boolean field
-- gym owners need some distinction between adding athletes/coaches and adding members.k
+- gym owners need some distinction between adding athletes/coaches and adding members.
 - if workout is_hidden and only has instances with users who all belong to the same coach/gym then don't show workout in workout list.
   - will have to be done on the workout_list query view.
 - add more filters to schedule for all athletes and edit schedule for all athletes views.